Sandie Okoro: Recognition

 Okoro has been listed several times in the Powerlist, a listing of the most influential black people in the United Kingdom most recently being listed in the 2020 edition.
-In the 2015 list she was at fourth place (or fifth, as third place was shared).
+In the 2015 list, she was at fourth place (or fifth, as third place was shared).

-In 2014 City, University of London awarded Okoro an honorary doctorate for her "outstanding achievements in the legal profession and financial services", noting that in her then role of general counsel at HSBC Asset Management "She is the only female lawyer from an ethnic minority holding such a position in the City".
+City, University of London awarded Okoro an honorary doctorate in 2014 for her "outstanding achievements in the legal profession and financial services", noting that in her then role of general counsel at HSBC Asset Management "She is the only female lawyer from an ethnic minority holding such a position in the City".

-In 2014 The Guardian listed Okoro as one of "10 women who are changing the face of the City".
+In 2014, The Guardian listed Okoro as one of "10 women who are changing the face of the City".

 At the 2016 UK Diversity Legal Awards, Okoro was given a BSN Lifetime Achievement Award.

 In July 2019, Okoro featured in a biography film as part of the First 100 Years of Women (2014–2019): Women in Law campaign, created to mark 100 years since British women were legally allowed to join the professions, including law.

+Okoro was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours, "For services to Diversity in International Finance".

 Personal life

 Okoro has a son and a daughter, and in 2010 was on the board of governors of her daughter's school.

-In 1997 and 1999 Okoro completed the London Marathon.
+Okoro completed the London Marathon in 1997 and 1999.

 She has said that the two people she most admires are Nelson Mandela and a family member.